Alisaraie-Group/PDBpepDS/README.md

 # Peptides Dataset

 The PDBs for this dataset were downloaded from [RCSB](https://www.rcsb.org/) on November 1st, 2023.
-The peptides were extracted from PDBs on July 16th, 2024 and the features of these peptides were extracted on July 17, 2023.
+The peptides were extracted from PDBs on July 16th, 2024 and the features for these peptides were extracted on July 17, 2024.
 The features were extracted using [Peptides.py](https://peptides.readthedocs.io/en/stable/index.html) and [Biopython](https://biopython.org/).

 ## File information